Supporting children affected by COVID-19

-As with any emergency, children are often disproportionately affected, especially by the secondary effects.
+As with any emergency, children are often disproportionately affected, especially by the indirect impacts.

 Our response is helping children affected by COVID-19 through: